RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 <a  name="philosophy" ></a>
 <img  src="./readme/title2.svg" id="project-philosophy"/>

-> A python based ETL project that would extract, transform data from different web sources and load them into a tabular database (PostgreSQL) in an attempt to provide a full scope analytical understanding of the Data Job market.
+> A Python based ETL project that would extract, transform data from different web sources and load them into a tabular database (PostgreSQL) in an attempt to provide a full scope analytical understanding of the Data Job market.

->The project also provides day-to-day jobs from Linkedin-Glassdoor-NaukriGulf with all the skills requried, their description and application link basedo n user filters (Python, SQL, AWS, Azure, Junior, Mid, Senior levels, etc...)
+>The project also provides day-to-day jobs from Linkedin-Glassdoor-NaukriGulf with all the skills requried, their description and application link based on user filters (Python, SQL, AWS, Azure, Junior, Mid, Senior levels, etc...)
 <br>